Positive self-talk for greater self-esteem & better health

 And the input isn’t just from family.
 TV shows and commercials when I was growing up showed women as homemakers.
 You made the fresh-smelling clean clothes happen, you used dishwashing soap that moisturized your hands, you put the dinner on the table…

-Becoming a doctor?
+Becoming something more?
 Forget it.

 There’s increasing evidence that these early messages, endlessly repeating in our subconscious mind, have a profound effect throughout our lives.
 They can be the difference between an optimistic personality and a pessimistic one.